dansanderson/mega65-welcome-guide/concepts.md

 ![A microSD card and a full-size SD card](photos/sdcards_1.jpeg)

 MEGA65 only uses one SD memory card at a time.
 If there is a microSD card in the external slot, it ignores the full-size SD card in the internal slot.
-The SD card contains the operating system software ("ROM"), firmware ("cores"), and D81 disk images.
+The SD card contains the operating system software ("ROM"), firmware ("core"), the system utilities (such as the Freeze menu), and D81 disk images.

 I recommend installing a microSD card in the external slot, and leaving the internal card with its factory-installed data intact.
 Following this Guide, you will set up a microSD card with all of the latest versions of the software.
 You will use this card to transfer software and data between MEGA65 and your PC.